Sisters of the Immaculate Heart of Mary

 The Sisters of the Immaculate Heart of Mary (IHM), founded as the Daughters of the Most Holy and Immaculate Heart of the Blessed Virgin Mary, is a Catholic religious teaching institute for women.
 The institute was founded in the Catalan city of Olot, (Spain) in 1848 by Father Joaquim Masmitjà i de Puig as a means of rebuilding society through the education of young women.
-A daughter house of the community was founded in Los Angeles, California, USA, in 1871, and in 1924 formally separated from the Spanish congregation and was established as a distinct institute.
+A daughter house of the community was founded in Los Angeles, California, United States, in 1871, and in 1924 formally separated from the Spanish congregation and was established as a distinct institute.

 Founding

 Joaquim Masmitjà was born in the Catalan city of Olot (Spain) on December 29, 1808, the fourth child of Francesc and Maria Gracia.
 He entered the minor seminary for the Diocese of Girona and then went on to get degrees in canon and civil law.
 Masmitjà, who was greatly devoted to the Blessed Virgin under the titles of the Immaculate Heart of Mary and the Sorrowful Mother, was ordained a priest on February 22, 1834.

 Assigned to his hometown parish, Fr.
 Masmitjà became increasingly concerned over the poor education of young girls.
 He sought to rebuild society through their education in prayer and Christian doctrine.
 On July 1, 1848, Masmitjà founded the Institute of the Daughters of the Immaculate Heart of Mary.

 During the Spanish Civil War IHM sisters Carme (age 41), Rosa (36), and Magdalena (34) Fradera, who were also blood sisters, were executed by the militia.
 They are among the 498 Martyrs of 20th Century Spain beatified by Pope Benedict XVI in 2007.